-In February 2021, we received clearance from the FDA for iFuse-TORQ, a 3D-printed portfolio of threaded implants designed to meet the needs of pelvic trauma and minimally invasive sacroiliac joint fusion applications.
-In the pelvic trauma segment, we are targeting an unmet clinical needs for low energy pelvic ring fractures and chronic sacroiliac joint pain after high energy pelvic ring trauma. iFuse-TORQ also provides an opportunity for us to convert competitive screw business for minimally invasive sacroiliac joint fusions.
+In February 2021, we received clearance from the FDA for iFuse-TORQ, a 3D-printed portfolio of threaded implants designed to meet the needs of pelvic trauma and minimally invasive sacroiliac joint fusion applications. iFuse-TORQ is targeted to address an unmet clinical need for low energy pelvic ring fractures and chronic sacroiliac joint pain after high energy pelvic ring trauma. iFuse-TORQ also provides an opportunity for us to capture competitive screw business for minimally invasive sacroiliac joint fusions.
+In June 2022, the FDA provided clearance for an additional indication to include acute, non-acute and non-traumatic fractures.
+Fractures covered in this clearance include pelvic fragility fractures, which are fractures related to low-energy traumatic events, and pelvic insufficiency fractures.